kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 This can be done in 2 ways (i) including @kubernetes/sig-foo-test-failures teams in the issue files and (ii) going to the #sig-foo slack channel if you need help routing the failure to appropriate owner.

-If a test case is failing, file a v1.y milestone issue in kubernetes/kubernetes titled: `[Failing Test] full test case name`
+If a test case is failing, file a v1.y milestone issue in kubernetes/kubernetes titled: `[Failing Test] testgrid-tab-name (prow-job-name)`
 ```
 /priority critical-urgent
 /kind failing-test